turbot/guardrails-samples/hub_content/policy_packs/aws/ec2/deny_unapproved_ami_publisher_for_instance/README.md

 # Deny AWS EC2 instances with unapproved AMIs and/or publisher accounts

-This policy-pack denies launching EC2 instances that use unapproved AMIs and/or publisher accounts, using Terraform.
-It automates the creation and setup of necessary Guardrails policies to which will allows Guardrails to automatically deny launching unapproved instances.
+This Policy Pack denies launching EC2 instances that use unapproved AMIs and/or publisher accounts, using Terraform.
+It automates the creation and setup of necessary Guardrails policies which will allow Guardrails to automatically deny launching unapproved instances.

 ## Documentation